Ishwari-20/sales_analysis_using_sql/README.md

-# sales_analysis_using_sql
+# Problem Statement:
-Analyzing sales from dataset of E-commerce website- zepto
+Analyzing sales from dataset of E-commerce website- zepto.

 # Dataset
 The dataset was sourced from Kaggle and was originally scraped from Zepto’s official product listings.
 It mimics what you’d typically encounter in a real-world e-commerce inventory system.
 Each row represents a unique SKU (Stock Keeping Unit) for a product.